Home / Encaustic Studio / How to organize your art studio

 Panel Storage:

-I’ve ordered dowel panel stands to hold panels.
-These will fit underneath my tables and hold the panels up off the floor.
+I have dowel panel stands to hold panels.
+These fit underneath my tables and hold the panels up off the cement floor.
+Larger panels slide in under the basement stairs.

 How do you organize your art studio?